arungudelli/python.shiksha/content/en/library/built-in-functions/ascii-built-in-function-in-python/index.md

 ---
-title: "python ascii() function syntax, usage and example"
+title: "Python ascii() function syntax, usage and example"
-description: "The 'ascii()' function is one of the built-in functions in python"
+description: "The 'ascii()' function is one of the built-in functions in Python"
 date: "2022-07-21T10:00:00+00:00"
 draft: false
 link: "ascii() built-in functions"